1. Why is a new elementary school needed?

 Our aging facilities at Hebron and Jackson present many challenges for staff and students.
-These challenges include: limited educational space, technology limitations, electrical challenges, lack of secure entry vestibules, no air conditioning at Hebron, traveling outdoors between buildings at Jackson, among others.
+These challenges include: limited educational space, climate control and air conditioning, safety, technology limitations, electrical challenges, lack of air conditioning at Hebron, traveling outdoors between buildings at Jackson, among others.
 As the buildings continue to get older, maintaining those facilities also becomes more costly.
 It is for these reasons that we are seeking a new facility for our elementary school students.

 2. How did the district decide to build a new school rather than renovate existing buildings?

 The Elementary Planning Team, led by architects specializing in educational facilities and including community members, staff and students, worked together over several months to explore options to address aging elementary school facilities and educational goals for the future of Lakewood schools.
 During the study, it was determined that the cost to renovate the school would be more than 80% of the cost to build new.
 A new building is expected to last for 50 years.
 The OFCC (Ohio Facilities Construction Commission) recommends building new when the cost to renovate is 66% or greater than the cost to build new.
 This information led the Elementary Planning Team and the School Board to decide that building new was the best solution.